OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 4

-The core solution to the unable to get local issuer certificate
+The key to resolving the unable to get local issuer certificate

 or capath